95remon/CKA/1-Core-Concepts/README.md

   - `Kube Proxy Service` Communication between worker nodes and ensures that the necessary rules are in place on the worker nodes to allow the containers running on them to reach each other.

 ![img](./etc/Screenshot%202023-06-14%20205018.png)

+---

+- `Container Runtime Interface (CRI)` CRI allowed any vendor to work as a container runtime for Kubernetes as long as they adhere to the OCI standards.

+- `Open Container Initiative (OCI)`